vetty88/Professional-Portfolio/client/README.md

 Now, whenever you make a commit, Prettier will format the changed files automatically.
 You can also run `./node_modules/.bin/prettier --single-quote --write "src/**/*.{js,jsx}"` to format your entire project for the first time.

-Next you might want to integrate Prettier in your favorite editor.
+Next you might want to integrate Prettier in your  editor.
 Read the section on [Editor Integration](https://github.com/prettier/prettier#editor-integration) on the Prettier GitHub page.

 ## Changing the Page `<title>`